 Researchers asked the Food and Drug Administration (FDA) to extend its vaccine authorization for children as young as 12 years, and the clinical trials start in children as young as six months old.
 We should not assume that the vaccine will provide the same response in children as it does for adults.
 So, clinical trials should be completed to ensure the safety and effectiveness of children and younger teens before COVID-19 vaccines become available for them.

+Children’s immune systems work in a different way and they often undergo multiple changes as they grow from infancy towards adulthood.
 The child's immune system produces a strong immune response to the vaccine as their body is filled up with fresh growing cells.
 During the early trials, children between 12 to 15 years of age received two doses of the Pfizer-BioNTech vaccine.
 They developed higher levels of virus-blocking antibodies when compared to individuals between 16 to 25 years of age who received the same dose.
 It is said that children who are still younger will receive the same immune response with a lowered dose.
 Children have a potent immune response and are more likely to develop a fever after the vaccination.
 So a balance should be maintained between triggering a strong immune response and minimizing the side effects.
 Recent studies have established a note on how a COVID-19 vaccine should be added to a child's immunization schedule to receive an expanded immunity.

 Pfizer-BioNTech and Moderna are under clinical trials of their COVID-19 vaccines in children as young as:

 Currently the Pfizer vaccine is the only approved COVID-19 vaccine for children.
 It has been approved by the FDA for emergency use in children above the age of 5 years through 11 years.